Pau D'Arco Summary

 Candida albicans is a commensal microorganism in the human digestive, and vaginal cavities.
 It can become an opportunistic pathogen , resulting in candidiasis.

-Several members of the Tabebuia genus have been shown to have antimicrobial activity against a number of different cell cultures in vitro.
+Several members of the Tabebuia genus have been shown to have antimicrobial activity against many different cell cultures in vitro.
 T. avellanedae, T. impetiginosa have the most research behind them, with T. caraiba featured in a few studies.
 Tabebuia spp. extracts containing naphthoquinones, quinones, and anthraquinones were shown to have broad antimicrobial activity against Staphylococcus aureus, Helicobacter pylori, Aspergillus fumigatus, Candida spp., Cryptococcus neoformans, Microsporum gypseum, Penicillium purpurogenum, Saccharomyces cerevisiae and Trichophyton mentagrophytes [9, 10, 11, 12]

 In vitro studies investigating the specific inhibitory activity of known antifungal plant species including Tabebuia avellanedae found to inhibit Candida albicans, Candida dubliniensis, Candida parapsilosis, Candida tropicalis, Candida guilliermondii, Candida utilis, Candida krusei, Candida lusitaniae, Candida glabrata and Candida rugosa .